wp-plugins/captcha-bank/readme.txt

 == Installation ==

-### Performing a new installation for Gallery Bank.
+### Performing a new installation for Captcha Bank.

 After downloading the ZIP file,